trampolinecall/wikiplugin/README.md

 # Installation

+This plugin is dependent on [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), so you will need to install that too.

-I only use [vim-plug](https://github.com/junegunn/vim-plug), so that's the only plugin manager that I know how to use.
-But, like with other plugins, other plugin managers seem to be compatible too.
+I only use [vim-plug](https://github.com/junegunn/vim-plug), so that's the only plugin manager that I know how to use, but other plugin managers seem to be easily compatible too.

 Add the following into init.vim: